 - Children Ages 4-12, One Way 40 Kuna

-- Any child under 4 years old ride FREE
+- Any child under 4 years old rides FREE

 *The cable car ride tickets can only be purchased in local currency or credit card.

-If you are at all interested in the history of the homeland war in Dubrovnik, you need to make the few steps over to the imperial fortress.
-This fortress is now a museum that holds a lot of the country’s history during war times.
+If you are interested in the history of the homeland war in Dubrovnik, you need to take a few steps to the imperial fortress.
+This fortress is now a museum that holds much of the country’s history during war.

 Dining In The Clouds | Panorama Restaurant

 When I think more about it, I remember getting extremely lucky enough to snag a table, but only for a limited time.
-One of the perks of being a solo traveler is sometimes being able to squeeze into a very full restaurant for a quick taste.
+One of the perks of being a solo traveler is sometimes squeezing into a very full restaurant for a quick taste.
 The staff seems to always be that extra bit of helpful when they see someone alone.

 I wasn’t able to enjoy the full experience due to my time restrictions, but I did enjoy a cocktail and an appetizer.
 Now, if you are reading this post and taking notes, you will know to make reservations in advance!